olle/talk-query-response/README.md

 The structure above captures all the basic components that a Query should communicate.
-The term `books.sci-fi` expresses the published _need_, and we easily understand that it's a _request_ for science fiction books.
+The term `books.sci-fi` expresses the published _need_, and we can easily understand that it's a _request_ for science fiction books.

 _The dot-notation is not at all required, the Query can use any syntax that fits the platform or programming language._

-In the published Query we've made sure to add an _address_ or designation, where responses should be sent: `library/books.sci-fi#42`.
-This is really important, not only in order for information to arrive at the right place, but we also want to avoid coupling the sender to the Query.
+The Query has an Address where responses should be sent to:
+`library/books.sci-fi#42`.
+This is really important, not only in order to receive responses, but also to avoid coupling the sender to the Query.
 We don't need to state who's publishing the Query.
-The `reply-to` _address_, therefore, is simply just that: an address, a place, a location or _mailbox_ that we can send responses to.
+The `reply-to` is just an Address, a location or _mailbox_ that can be used for responses.

-In our example we've provided the address `library/books.sci-fi#42`.
-We have made it unique for our specific query, with the label or key (overly simplified here).
-The term `books.sci-fi#42` is only used for responses to our specific Query.
-Furthermore we are not required to _keep_ or guarantee the existence of the given address for any specified time, more about that later.
+The Address is only for this particular Query, and it is made to be unique.
+In this example `library/books.sci-fi#42` describes a topic `library`, and then the unique mailbox or queue for the Query with a hash-code `books.sci-fi#42`, separated by a slash `/`.

 #### The current top-3 books